 For more information about how to fight a careless driving ticket, speak to a legal advisor about your situation and your legal options when charged with a careless driving offence.

 If you drive carelessly and receive a careless driving ticket, you could face some serious car insurance repercussions.
-Considered to be one of the most serious driving offences, receiving a charge WILL impact your auto insurance, a reason why many drivers are interested in fighting a careless driving ticket.
+It is considered to be one of the most serious driving offences.
+Receiving a charge WILL impact your auto insurance, a reason why many drivers are interested in fighting a careless driving ticket.

 There are three main ways your insurance coverage could be impacted :